Publication Date: Oct 30, 2018

 I did know.
 Much medical diagnosis relies on recognizing a familiar story when you hear it.
 I had heard stories like Wahid’s before.
 I had also seen videos like this before.
 Many of them.

-Named a Best Book of the Year by The Daily Mail
+Named a Best Book of the Year by The Guardian

 “A collection of probing and empathetic stories of difficult neurological cases…O’Sullivan is a skilled storyteller in the same league as Oliver Sacks.” —Kirkus Reviews